 All the towering pine trees really looked so pleasing in the eyes.
 To say that the place is beautiful would be an understatement.
 These photos wouldn’t even give enough justice.

-We need to return our motorbike at 3pm so there was no enough time for us to explore the whole place.
+We need to return our motorbike at 3pm so there was a little time for us to explore the whole place.
 We considered this as a good reason to come back.

 7th Leg: Baguio City Public Market, 3:30pm